James D. Ewing: Background and career

-Ewing had previously been denied enlistment into the Navy due to his eyesight, but was accepted on his second attempt and assigned to labor relations in Detroit.
+Ewing had previously been denied enlistment into the Navy due to his eyesight but was accepted on his second attempt and assigned to labor relations in Detroit.
 There, he and his wife met Russell H. Peters, a journalist who had worked with the Omaha Daily Bee and the Seattle Post-Intelligencer.
 Together, they formed a partnership and in 1946 they purchased the Bangor Daily Commercial (also known as the Bangor Evening Commercial), a newspaper in Maine.
 The Ewings became sole owners of the Bangor Commercial after Peters sold his interest to them in 1952.
 However, in January 1954 the operation was shuttered due to financial losses; publication of the Bangor Sunday Commercial lasted from 1953 to 1954.

 Shortly afterwards, the Ewings met Walter Paine, and in October 1954, they purchased the Keene Evening Sentinel from the family of John Prentiss, who had recently died.
 In 1956 the Ewings and Paine purchased the Valley News in Lebanon, New Hampshire, and five years later they purchased the Argus-Champion in New London, New Hampshire.
-In 1961, Ewing received Honorable Mention in the Svellon Brown Awards, the award recognizes an individual for producing journalism of distinction.
+In 1961, Ewing received an Honorable Mention in the Svellon Brown Awards, the award recognizes an individual for producing journalism of distinction.

 The Ewings sold their interest in the Valley News in 1980 and took over full ownership of the Sentinel; In 1981 they sold their interest in the Argus-Champion.
 James and Ruth retired from the newspaper business in 1993, after selling the Sentinel to their nephew, Thomas Ewing.